backstage/backstage/docs/features/techdocs/how-to-guides.md

 A custom home page plugin can be built that uses the components extensions DocsCardGrid and DocsTable, exported from @backstage/techdocs.
-They both take a array of documentation entities ( have 'backstage.io/techdocs-ref' annotation ) as an 'entities' attribute.
+They both take a array of documentation entities ( i.e.have a 'backstage.io/techdocs-ref' annotation ) as an 'entities' attribute.

 For a reference to the React structure of the default home page, please refer to `plugins/techdocs/src/home/components/TechDocsCustomHome.tsx`.